SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 <img src="/Users/swayam/Desktop/Demystifying ML/linear_regression/images/plot3.png" style="zoom:50%;" />

 Great now let's find the predictions using the `params`.
-Class **`NormalLinearRegression`** had a method `predict` that we can use to get the predictions and after that we can use them to draw the hypothesis as shown below.
+Class **`NormalLinearRegression`** had a method **`predict`** that we can use to get the predictions and after that we can use them to draw the hypothesis as shown below.

 <img src="/Users/swayam/Desktop/Demystifying ML/linear_regression/images/plot4.png" style="zoom:50%;" />

-Okay our hypothesis looks pretty nice.
+Okay, our hypothesis looks pretty nice.
 Now let's take dataset that has multiple features, for the sake of graphical representation our next dataset contains a training set of housing prices in Portland, Oregon.
 The first column is the size of the house (in square feet), the second column is the number of bedrooms, and the third column is the price of the house.
 So in this dataset we have 2 features and 1 target.
 Let's visualize it on graph.

 <img src="/Users/swayam/Desktop/Demystifying ML/linear_regression/images/plot5.png" style="zoom:50%;" />